graphiclunarkid/marketeer/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up `marketeer` for local development.

 0. You will need a working python3 development environment, including virtualenv, virtualenvwrapper, setuptools and pip.
+You will need sphinx to build the documantation.
 1. Fork the `marketeer` repo on GitHub.
 2. Clone your fork locally::